-Black and white photography is a critical building block for a photographer’s development of basic shooting and lighting techniques.
+Foundational knowledge of photography is a critical building block for a photographer’s development of basic shooting and lighting techniques.
 In this hands-on course, students investigate black and white and color film and digital photographic images as they develop technical and conceptual skills.
 Topics include using a 35mm camera, Film and Digital DSLR, black and white film choices, camera formats, lenses, ISO, aperture, shutter speeds, taking a light meter reading, depth of field and basic lighting techniques.
 In addition, they are exposed to optional photography equipment for shooting such as a tripod, cable release, hand held light meter and flex fold.
 In this 10-week course, students achieve their own photographs that consider composition and shooting in natural lighting conditions such as bright light, low light and extreme low light.

-Bring to the first class: 35mm Camera - Film Camera and or DSLR that has manual settings and or a camera that is both manual and automatic.
+- Bring to the first class: 35mm Camera - Film Camera and or DSLR that has manual settings and or a camera that is both manual and automatic.